xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \invariant { description of invariant } {#cmdinvariant}

-<p>Starts a paragraph where the invariant of an entity can be described.
+Starts a paragraph where the invariant of an entity can be described.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\invariant</span> commands will be joined into a single paragraph.
 Each invariant description will start on a new line.
 Alternatively, one <span class="doxyComputerOutput">\invariant</span> command may mention several invariants.
-The <span class="doxyComputerOutput">\invariant</span> command ends when a blank line or some other sectioning command is encountered.</p>
+The <span class="doxyComputerOutput">\invariant</span> command ends when a blank line or some other sectioning command is encountered.

 <hr/>